JINHXu/JINHXu/README.md

 ### Hi there 👋
 I study & do NLP.
+This programmer recently got emotional, therefore have no new commits LOL

 #### News, pending papers & projects